Registered Child-Care Homes

 The number of children allowed in a registered child-care home depends on the ages of the children.
 No more than 12 children can be in care at any time, including the caregiver's children.

 Applicants must pass background checks and complete an overview of regulation before they apply.
-CCL issues a registration only after an inspection to make sure the provider is meeting the standards that apply.
-CCL inspects registered childcare homes every two years (or every one year if the home accepts child-care subsidies from the Texas Workforce Commission).
-CCL also investigates any allegation of violations of licensing laws, rules, or minimum standards.
+We issue a registration only after an inspection to make sure the provider is meeting the standards that apply.
+We inspect registered child-care homes every two years and also will investigate any allegation of child abuse and neglect -or- violations of licensing laws, rules, or minimum standards.

 Listed Family Homes

 These providers do not have to meet minimum standards or take training.
-CCL does not routinely inspect listed family homes, but does investigate reports that:
+We do not routinely inspect listed family homes, but do investigate reports that:

 - There is an immediate risk to the health or safety of a child.

-- A caregiver gave a child medication without the parent’s or guardian's written permission.
+- A caregiver gave a child medication without their parent or guardian's written permission.